USEC-WHISKEY/hdest-weapons/README.md

 ## Ammo

 Each weapon has its own magazine/drum/pouch.
 The Glock and MP5 are chambered in the the default Hideous Destructor 9mm bullet.
-The Fauxtech Origin also reuses thd default Hideous Destructor shotgun shells.
+The Fauxtech Origin also reuses the default Hideous Destructor shotgun shells.
 Ammo for the M203 uses the default rocket grenade ammo as well.

 <p>
 	<img src="sprites/ammo/5BOXA0.png">